 A curriculum must be designed to keep motivations high.
 Some students who are not interested in one sport may be quite excited about another.
 Designing a program that takes various interest into account increases overall class motivation.

 It is important to keep state and national standards at the forefront of any curriculum.
 If these standards are addressed at the beginning of the design process, they can be incorporated fairly easy into any curriculum.

 Those creating a curriculum must determine how to best meet those standards while taking into account their particular school and student body.
 Some standards may be easier to meet than others, but it is best to face all such benchmarks at the beginning of the design process.

 Design with assessment in mind

-Physical education goes beyond just physical fitness, and instructors must have a way to measure more than just the number of push-ups a student can perform.
-With effective tools to measure students’ grasp of higher level physical education concepts, a well-designed curriculum will cover all aspects of teaching physical education.
+P.E. goes beyond just physical fitness, and instructors must have a way to measure more than just the number of push-ups a student can perform.
+With effective tools to measure a students’ grasp of higher level physical education concepts, a well-designed curriculum will cover all aspects of teaching physical education.

 Designing any curriculum is a process of trial and error.
-Using the above ideas, physical education teachers can begin to develop an effective elementary school physical education curriculum.
-However, it will likely require revisions over time to be most effective.Learn More: Click to view related resources.
+One of the advantages of creating physical education curriculum, is the variety of activities to choose from.
+Don’t be afraid to try different ideas!
+This field of curriculum is easily adaptable to different circumstances.
+Using the above ideas, P.E. teachers can develop an effective elementary school physical education curriculum that everyone will look forward to.Learn More: Click to view related resources.